PanPraescribens/primitive-survival/README.md

  - double the monkey bridge recipe (again) - thanks @Quixote
  - different stack sizes?
 Like keeping catfish at 16, bumping up trout/carp/whatever up to 32, and bluegill/mutants/bass up to 64?
 Thanks @l33tmaan
  - is there a reason you can't go from copper plate to the wooden lantern recipe?
- - make worm castings edible for a bit of satiety and a bit less health.
  - Fish not updating in a timely fashion when picked up (i.e. apparent duplication?) - Thanks @boten
  - raft not always reverting to raft-north when you pick it up/break it - Thanks @Gox
  - make sure the wooden lantern lighting doesn't bug out like in that screenshot Windego posted.